 When a ModuleClass provides current and target data points then the name for the current data point shall have the prefix "current", and the name for the target data point shall have the prefix "target".
 Both data points shall have the same suffix, for example "currentTemperature" and "targetTemperature".

+Rule 12: VOID.

+NOTE: To keep rule numbering consistent across revisions, this rule is left blank in Rel 3.

+• Rule 13: Rule for R/W column

+The value used in this column defines the interface as it applies to the user of this module.
+The entity that this module represents (device AE or IPE AE) can read or write to any or all of the datapoints as needed in order to implement the defined interface to the user. <accessControlPolicy> resources shall be defined to enforce access control to the datapoints of the module defined such that R in the R/W column has RETRIEVE accessControlOperations and RW in the R/W column has RETRIEVE and UPDATE accessControlOperations.

 -------------------------------------------------- End of Change 1---------------------------------------------------